What are the candlestick screeners available on FYERS?

 The screeners in InstaOptions is specifically designed for options traders.
 You can scan and identify options contracts based on Open Interest (OI) data, volume, implied volatility, etc. The different screeners available in the platform are: Long ...

-• What are the Fundamental and ETF Screeners available on FYERS?
+• What are the Fundamental and ETF Screeners and are they available on FYERS?